LAStools/LAStools/bin/las2dem_README.txt

   It is also possible to provide the georeferencing information in the command-line.

-  Please license from martin.isenburg@rapidlasso.com to use las2dem commercially.
+  Please license from info@rapidlasso.de to use las2dem commercially.

   For updates check the website or join the LAStools mailing list.